USCIB Intervenes at the UNFCCC Bonn Climate Change Conference

 The 28th Conference of the Parties to the UN Framework Convention on Climate Change (COP28) was gaveled to a close in the late afternoon on December 13 in Dubai, UAE.

 As at all prior Climate COPs in history, USCIB participated actively throughout the two weeks of the conference, constructively advocating for the importance of business inclusion in the UNFCCC process, while closely following the negotiations on a set of key agenda items, including the Global Stocktake, the Just Transition Work Programme and others.
-The USCIB delegation included USCIB President and CEO Whitney Baird, USCIB Senior Vice President Norine Kennedy and Policy Manager for Environment and Sustainable Development Agnes Vinblad.
+The USCIB delegation was headed by USCIB Policy Manager for Environment and Sustainable Development Agnes Vinblad.
+In addition, USCIB President and CEO Whitney Baird, and USCIB Senior Vice President Norine Kennedy joined Vinblad on the ground for parts of the conference.

 USCIB came to COP28 to support a strong, forward looking political outcome of the first-ever Global Stocktake, setting the stage for robust next-round NDCs that will enable the private sector to serve as core implementation partners and leaders.